 *Look for the support group sign on the door.
 We always try to start and stop on time, but if you are running late please ring the doorbell and someone will come let you in.

-Sara Barnes is a licensed social worker and adult mental health case manager for Freeborn County and co-facilitator of the Freeborn County affiliate of NAMI.
+Sara Barnes is an adult mental health case worker with the Freeborn County Department of Human Services.